bfxdev/Arduino/VSCode/README.md

 It is possible to close the related VSCode project, identify the related folders (not so easy, e.g. by looking at the file modification dates), remove the database files and restart VSCode.
 After such an action, logs show the complete procedure including compiler detection and so on.

-It should be possible to perform the same kind of action under MacOS and Linux (please let me know where the files are stored, such that I can add it in the tutorial).

 ### General structure of `c_cpp_properties.json`

 Parameters of both engines are described in details in the [c_cpp_properties.json reference guide](https://github.com/Microsoft/vscode-cpptools/blob/master/Documentation/LanguageServer/c_cpp_properties.json.md) on GitHub.
 In addition to the paths, noticeable parameters for Arduino are: